raizen74/aws-sysops/README.md

 Therefore, the best solution is to create a new CMK and import new key material into it.
 The alias in the application code can then be updated to point to the new CMK.

+- AWS KMS **automatically rotates AWS managed CMKs** every year (365 days).
+- Automatic key **rotation is disabled by default on customer managed CMKs**.
+AWS KMS also saves the CMK's older cryptographic material in perpetuity so it can be used to decrypt data that it encrypted. **AWS KMS does not delete any rotated key material until you delete the CMK**.
 ## Organizations
 User-defined tags are tags that you define, create, and apply to resources.
 After you have created and applied the user-defined tags, you can activate by using the Billing and Cost Management console for cost allocation tracking. **Cost Allocation Tags** appear on the console after you've enabled Cost Explorer, Budgets, AWS Cost and Usage reports, or legacy reports.

 When using AWS Organizations, you must use the **Billing and Cost Management console in the payer account** to mark the tags as cost allocation tags.
 You can use the **Cost Allocation Tags manager** to do this.

+`AWS Health Organizational View` enables you to aggregate AWS Health events from all accounts in your organization in one place.
 ## Route 53
 **Health checks**
 - No minimum length for the search string